 EUREKA Robotics Centre

-Centre Leads: Dr Esyin Chew (lead), Dr Wai-Keung Fung (co-lead) and Dr Barry Bentley (co-lead)
+Centre Leads: Dr Esyin Chew (Director), Dr Wai-Keung Fung (Deputy Director), Dr Barry Bentley (Deputy Director) and Dr Sia Chow Siing (Head of STEAM Lab and Co-Lead)

-From the world-class ethical humanoid robotics research inquiry that embraces STEAM education innovation (Science, Technology, Engineering, Aesthetics, Maths), through the science of advancing, designing and piloting cutting edge robots in real-world life applications.
-Since 2019 the EUREKA Robotics Lab has been profiled by the UK Government as one of the specialist centres in the UK to access Social-Service Robotics facilities and long-term Healthcare robotics R&D (report, pp. 11 & 21).
+From the world-class ethical humanoid robotics research inquiry that embraces STEAM-H education innovation (Science, Technology, Engineering, Aesthetics/Agriculture, Maths & Healthcare), through the science of advancing, designing and piloting cutting edge robots in real-world life applications.
+Since 2019, EUREKA Robotics is profiled by the International Trade Department of the UK government as one of the 11 specialist centres in the UK to access cutting-edge robotics facilities, i.e. more than 80 robots.
+We are also one of the 14 research groups for long-term healthcare robotics R&D (pp.11 & 21) and is 1 of the 6 in Wales on the KTN Robotics & AI Innovation Network Map for "Specific Capabilities & Technologies".

 - RobotiCare Lab for Healthcare and Hospitality